mermaid-js/mermaid/docs/development.md

 We make all changes via Pull Requests.
 As we have many Pull Requests from developers new to mermaid, we have put in place a process, wherein *knsv, Knut Sveidqvist* is the primary reviewer of changes and merging pull requests.
 The process is as follows:

 * Large changes reviewed by knsv or other developer asked to review by knsv
-* Smaller, low-risk changes like dependecies, documentation, etc. can be merged by active collaborators
+* Smaller, low-risk changes like dependencies, documentation, etc. can be merged by active collaborators
 * Documentation (we encourage updates to the docs folder; you can submit them via direct commits)

 When you commit code, create a branch with the following naming convention: